Understanding the types of ownership

 - your particular apartment or unit and any accessory units, like garages, car parks, private courtyards and storage areas contained in the record of title

-- an undivided share of the ownership of the common property (lifts, laundries, lobby areas and gardens).
+- an undivided share of the ownership of the common property (eg lifts, laundries, lobby areas, driveways and gardens).

 Becoming a unit title holder means you automatically become a member of the body corporate, which consists of all the unit owners acting as a group.
 Most day-to-day decisions of the body corporate can be made by a body corporate committee or with the agreement of 50% or more of the unit owners.
 Some decisions will require the agreement of 75% or more of the unit owners.

-You will usually pay an annual fee (a levy) to the body corporate, which will go towards budgeted body corporate expenses like insurance and management expenses, contributing to a long term maintenance fund (LTMF) and any services the body corporate arranges for its members (for example, rubbish collection and cleaning communal areas).
-Any costs of the body corporate that have not been included in the budget are also payable by the unit owners usually by way of a special levy.
+You will usually pay an annual fee (a levy) to the body corporate, which will go towards budgeted body corporate expenses.
+The fee will include costs like insurance and management expenses, contributing to a long-term maintenance fund (LTMF) and any services the body corporate arranges for its members (for example, rubbish collection and cleaning communal areas).
+Any body corporate costs that have not been included in the budget are also payable by the unit owners, usually by way of a special levy.

-If you are interested in buying a unit title property, you should obtain a copy of the body corporate’s rules, which will set out how you and the other owners can use your units and the common areas.
-You should also get copies of the minutes from the body corporate’s annual general meetings and the body corporate’s maintenance plan to ensure the LTMF has enough money in it to pay for the ongoing expected repairs and maintenance detailed in the plan.
-Chat to other unit owners within the complex to see how the body corporate operates.
+If you are interested in buying a unit title property, you should ask for a copy of the body corporate’s rules.
+These will set out how you and the other owners can use your units and the common areas.
+You should also ask for copies of the minutes from the body corporate’s meetings and the body corporate’s maintenance plan, and information about any regular fees you need to pay.
+Make sure the LTMF has enough money in it to pay for the ongoing repairs and maintenance detailed in the plan.
+Chat with other unit owners within the complex to see how the body corporate operates.

-The seller must also give you the following information about the unit and the body corporate:
+The seller must give you the following information about the unit and the body corporate: